 - Dog licenses are not transferable.
 If you give or sell your dog to another owner, the new owner needs to immediately apply for a new license for the dog.

 - In the case of a dog's death, the owner of the record shall so notify the Town Clerk either prior to renewal of the license or upon the time of such renewal.

 Visit the Town Clerk's Office to obtain or renew your dog license.

-The fees for licensing dogs in Massena is set by the Town Board and has established the following, pursuant to the Ag & Markets Law:
+The fees for licensing dogs in Massena are set by the Town Board which has established the following, pursuant to the Ag & Markets Law:

 - The fee for altered (spayed/neutered) dogs will be $10.

 - The fee for unaltered (unspayed/unneutered) dogs will be $18.

 - The fee for altered dogs includes a surcharge of $1.